 - Place the chocolate in a small dish and melt on 50% power for about 15 seconds.. continue in 10 second increments until the chocolate is melted

 - Slice a thin piece of the bottom of each strawberry so it can stand up and pat it dry with a paper towel.
 Dip the bottom of each strawberry into chocolate and then graham crumbs and place on a parchment lined pan.

 - Meanwhile, beat cream cheese, heavy cream, sugar, lemon juice and lemon rind if using until smooth and creamy.

-- Place the cream cheese mixture in a decorator or into a Ziploc bag.
-If using a Ziploc bag, snip off a corner.
+- Place the cream cheese mixture in a decorator or into a zippered bag.
+If using a zippered bag, snip off a corner.

 - Pipe the cream cheese mixture into each strawberry.
 Garnish with sprinkles or graham crumbs.